BigBeill/Food-Recipe-Sharing-Platform/docs/api/reference.md

    GET - returns a list of recipes from the database

 Expects 6 arguments from query:
-   category: enum["public", "private", "personal"] (optional, default "public")
+   category: enum["public", "friends", "personal"] (optional, default "public")
    title: string (optional)
    ingredients: number[] (optional)
    limit: number (optional, default 6)
    skip: number (optional, default 0)
    count: boolean (optional, default false)

-Route description:
+   includeNutrition: boolean (optional, default false) Route description:
    - Collect a list of recipeObjects based on title and ingredients provided
    - Skip the first {skip} number or recipeObjects found
    - Limit the list to {limit} number of recipeObjects
+   - If {includeNutrition} is true, attach the nutrition field to each recipeObject
    - Return the list to the client
    - If {count} is true, also return the total number of recipeObjects that match search criteria

 Returns:
    - 200 recipeObject array returned
    - 400 invalid or missing arguments
-   - 401 client is attempting to search for a private recipeObjects without an access token
+   - 401 client is attempting to use a category other than "all" without an access token

 payload: {
    recipeObjectArray: recipeObject[],